Treating Frozen Shoulder: Medical Treatment

 Surgery may be suggested if stretching doesn’t relieve your pain and stiffness.
 In some cases, both procedures described below are done at the same time.

 Manipulation.
 Your healthcare provider slowly raises your arm until the adhesions in the capsule are freed (released).
 The capsule is the sheet of tough fibers surrounding the bones that make up the shoulder joint.

 Capsular release.
-Your healthcare provider frees the capsule adhesions through an incision.
+Your healthcare provider frees the capsule adhesions through a cut (incision).
 This may be done if manipulation did not release the capsule.
 Surgery on the shoulder may be done through a few small incisions.
 This is called arthroscopic surgery.
-Or, it may be done through one large incision.
+Or it may be done through 1 large incision.
 This is known as open surgery.

 You may start doing shoulder stretches soon after manipulation and capsular release—perhaps even the same day.
 Your healthcare provider will discuss the plan for your treatment and stretches before the procedure.

 May 10, 2018

 Joseph, Thomas N., MD,Larson, Kim APRN, FNP,Sather, Rita, RN